ngladkikh/pkonfig/docs/index.md

 ```

 Custom type casting is also available.
-To achieve this user should inherit abstract class `Field` and implement method `cast`:
+To achieve, this user should inherit abstract class `Field` and implement method `cast`:

 ```python
 from typing import List